julyvee/julyvee.github.io/_posts/2023-03-15-retrospective-not-regrettospective.markdown

 ### Generate Insights

-The real star of the retrospective is generating insights, which means going into cause analysis and deep discussion about a few items.
+The real star of the retrospective is generating insights, which means going into cause analysis and deep discussion about a few data items.
 This agenda item is important to understand how systems and processes affect the team and which areas the team has control over, in order to create effective actions.
 The facilitator should keep the discussion focused on causes, not solutions (yet), and take sufficient time to get everyone's perspective.
 Also remember to discuss the root causes of positive data items in order to further leverage the team's strengths.

 Skipping this item can cause the retro to become unproductive.
 Without a deep understanding of the causes of issues, the team may end up focusing on symptoms rather than root causes.
 This can lead to ineffective action items, frustration and the feeling that nothing is improving (see "Wheel of Fortune" antipattern below).